klaytn/klaytn-docs/docs/node/service-chain/single-node-service-chain/installation-guide/configuration.md

 This page explains the configuration of a node in a single-node Service Chain.

-If you installed Linux Archive Distribution, you can execute like below in the path where the package is extracted.
+If you installed archive distribution, you can find the binaries and the config file in the directories you extracted the archives.
+Below is an example of execution commands.
 ```bash
 $ homi-darwin-amd64/bin/homi setup ...
 $ kscn-darwin-amd64/bin/kscnd start
 $ vi kscn-darwin-amd64/conf/kscnd.conf
 ```

-This page omits certain command paths for convenience.
+In this tutorial, we will not always specify the full path to the command.

 ## Creation of a Genesis File <a id="creation-of-a-genesis-file"></a>

-First, you should create a new genesis file and a nodekey file by homi for your own service chain like below.
+First, you should create a genesis file and a nodekey file for your own service chain.
+You can create them using homi like below.
 ```bash
 $ homi setup local --cn-num 1 --servicechain -o ./homi-output
 Created :  homi-output/keys/passwd1